kierenh/TimesheetNinjaBot/README.md

 Here's a collection of links you'll find useful through out the DEV-TEST and operational cycle:
 Manage Bot/Registration Here: <https://dev.botframework.com/>
 Manage App of the Bot: <https://apps.dev.microsoft.com/> (provides access to things like making the App available as a web API, a requirement for registering with Skype for Business Online)
-[Creating a Skype for Business Bot](https://msdn.microsoft.com/en-us/skype/skype-for-business-bot-framework/docs/overview#create-bot) - A good end-to-end guide - from registering with the MS Bot Framework to Adding to Skype for Business (O365 tenant). _It might also be possible to this via [Register on Skype for Business](https://skypeappregistration.azurewebsites.net/) but it didn't seem to work, it is a PREVIEW feature)_
 Manage LUIS model: <https://www.luis.ai/applications/{GUID}/> where GUID is your LUIS model identifier
-Configure direct Line Channel (for voice via web chat): <https://docs.microsoft.com/en-us/bot-framework/bot-service-channel-connect-directline>
 Azure Resource Group: <https://portal.azure.com/#resource/subscriptions/{GUID}/resourceGroups/{RESOURCE_GROUP}/overview>  where GUID is your Azure subscription ID & RESOURCE_GROUP is the resource group where your bot is contained
 Should you consider deploying to O365 (a DEV tenant, or your PRODUCTION tenant), that's here: <https://aka.ms/admincenter> && end user access: <https://portal.office.com>
 App Service: <https://TODO.azurewebsites.net>